Tamburica: History

+The modern tamburica, used in Central Europe and the Balkans, was developed in Budapest.
+At the time the tamburica seemed to disappear, receding further south, as it used to be played throughout the Kingdom of Hungary, as far north as Pozsony.
+This traditional folk instrument attracted the interest of local skilled instrument makers, who eventually transformed the instrument, originally made with a carving, into the form and tuning we know today.
+The transformation took place in the 1900s and the first half of the 1910s, and the model created here has been taken up by traditional ensembles in the current regions.

 Types of tamburica

 The number of strings on a tamburica varies and it may have single or double-coursed strings or a mixture of both.
 Double-coursed strings are tuned in unison.
 The basic forms of tamburica are (Serbian and Croatian name is given with Hungarian name in the parenthesis, if different):

+Samica

-The Samica – is a solo instrument that is rarely found as a part of the standard tamburica orchestra.
+The Samica is a solo instrument that is rarely found as a part of the standard tamburica orchestra.
 The samica is thought to be the ancestor of the modern tamburica and usually consists of two doubled strings.
 The samica is traditionally played in Slavonia, Baranja and Vojvodina.

+Dangubica

-The Dangubica - Also known as a "Razbibriga", "Kozarica", "Tikvara", "Potpalac" or "Kuterevka" is another solo instrument very similar to the samica in both shape and sound.
+A Dangubica, also known as a "Razbibriga", "Kozarica", "Tikvara", "Potpalac" or "Kuterevka" is another solo instrument very similar to the samica in both shape and sound.
 It is predominantly played in and around the region of Lika.
 It is typically larger than the samica and tuned to a lower note.

+Tambura Trožica

-The Tambura Trožica - is a lesser known tambura with three strings (hence the name "trožica" lit. "three stringed").
+The Tambura Trožica is a lesser known tambura with three strings (hence the name "trožica" lit. "three stringed").
 It was played in the Bosanska Krajina and kozara.

-The prim (prím) – one double string, E, and three single strings B, F#, C#.
-This is the smallest tamburica (about 50 cm long), but is very loud.
-It is mostly used as a lead instrument or harmonizing instrument.
-The bisernica (from Serbian and Croatian "biser" meaning "pearl") is almost identical but may have two double strings and two single strings.